PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: MARL for CI in Communications

 \subsubsection{Federated learning (FL)}

-FL \cite{li2020federated} can protect the privacy of the local data, which allows multi-agents to train with local data respectively and build a shared model by sharing the model parameters or gradients.
-Solutions integrating FL into MARL have also been proposed, such as FedQ.
-FedQ federatively builds global models using networked cooperation modes.
-However, FedQ incurs higher communication overheads and delays in agents' execution because its training and execution rely on information sent from neighbour agents.
+FL \cite{li2020federated} can protect the local data, allowing multi-agents to train with local data and build a shared model by sharing the model parameters and training gradients.
+Notably, FL requires agents to be homogeneous, e.g., the neural networks have the same architecture and the same feature space.
+Given agents in MARL is often heterogeneous (e.g., with different observation range), introducing FL to MARL will increase the size of the model and communication data.
+For example, FedQ \cite{zhuo2019federated} federatively builds global models using networked cooperation modes.
+FedQ incurs higher communication overheads and delays in agents' execution because its training and execution rely on information from neighbour agents.
 Therefore, the performance of FedQ is not acceptable in time-sensitive scenarios.